-Hobbled by chip, other shortages, GM profit slides 40% in Q2 - NewsBreak
+Hobbled By Chip, Other Shortages, GM Profit Slides 40% In Q2 - NewsBreak

-The Detroit automaker earned $1.67 billion from April through June, in part because it couldn't deliver 95,000 vehicles because they were built without one part or another.
-A year ago, it made $2.79 billion.
+The Detroit automaker earned $1.67 billion from April through June, in part because it couldn’t deliver 95,000 vehicles during the quarter because they were built without one part or another.
+Last year it made $2.79 billion.

-Although the company said it's preparing for an economic downturn, it stuck to its prior earnings guidance for the full year.
+The company reported an adjusted profit of $1.14 per share, falling short of Wall Street expectations for $1.27.
+Revenue was $35.76 billion for the quarter, beating estimates of $33.9 billion, according to FactSet.

-Unlike Walmart, which on Monday lowered its profit outlook for year and said that consumers are cutting back on discretionary spending, GM said demand remains strong for its vehicles.
+Like other automakers, GM has been forced to slow its factories since late in 2020 largely due to a global shortage of semiconductors.

 Despite the profit drop, GM held its full-year net income guidance steady at between $9.6 billion and $11.2 billion.
 The company still expects pretax income of $13 billion to $15 billion.